PriscilaCodrington/SB-Coding-Exercise/README.md

 This web crawler, built with Vanilla JavaScript, extracts information from the [Hacker News API](https://github.com/HackerNews/API) and filters the news articles based on their word count.
 It categorizes articles with:

--Titles with more than 5 words ordered by number of comments (DESC) -Title with 5 words or less ordered by points (DESC)
+>Titles with more than 5 words ordered by number of comments (DESC)
+>Title with 5 words or less ordered by points (DESC)

 ## Problem and Solution: